Southwestern Rugs Depot

 In everything we do, we uphold the highest standards of construction, testing, and treatment ensuring that our products are flawless before they leave the factory floor.
 That often means that there will be competitors that undercut us on pricing, but we feel that avoiding the problems that arise from investing in cheap, low-quality rugs (shedding, unraveling, crushing, basically just falling apart, etc.) is worth the investment.
 You know that you are purchasing from among the highest quality rugs available today.
 Rugs created with care and precision in an ethical, USA-based factory – not a rug shipped over from some sweatshop that will barely last you the year before it starts breaking down.

 Our products are also treated to prevent fading, antimicrobial (guards against mold, mildew, fungi, and bacteria), stain resistant, and fire resistant (cigarettes and fireplace embers, for example).
-If you purchase any of our southwest or western area rugs, you can rest assured knowing that you are purchasing one of the highest quality products on the market that is ethically and responsibly produced right here in the USA.
+If you purchase any of our southwest rugs, you can rest assured knowing that you are purchasing one of the highest quality products on the market that is ethically and responsibly produced right here in the USA.